camunda/camunda-docs/docs/components/best-practices/development/testing-process-definitions.md

 ### Drive the process and assert the state

-For tests, you drive the process from waitstate to waitstate and assert that you see the expected process and variable states.
-For example, you might implement a test to test the scneario that a tweet gets approved:
+For tests, you drive the process from waitstate to waitstate and assert that you observe the expected process and variable states.
+For example, you might implement a test to test the scenario that a tweet gets approved:

 ```java
 @Test